How to watch Succession season 3 episode 6 online — release time and more

 After Shiv pulled off the power play off the month, we're excited to watch Succession season 3 episode 6 online.
 Just as long as we never hear about Tom's iCal counting ever again (that's not even the name of the app anymore).

-Succession season 3 episode 6 "What It Takes" airs tonight at 9 p.m.
-ET on HBO and HBO Max on Sunday (November 7).
+Succession season 3 episode 6 "What It Takes" airs at 9 p.m.
+ET on HBO and HBO Max on Sunday (November 21).

 Episode 5 ended with the Roy family and Maesbury Capital/Furness Media groups getting to a solution before a vote could be reached, as those close to the aging men at the top both found terms each side could work with, as they acknowledged how their patriarchs weren't reliable.
 And then Kendall made it awkward, as he loves to do, making himself a punchline for the nightly news again.
 Even Greg was calling him annoying.